b4stet/forensic_as_code/readme.md

 ## Notes for disks forensic write-ups
 The write-ups are focused on the analysis and do not deal with data collection and extraction.
 For a disk analysis, the preliminary work is to:
-- acquire the disk, or install an agent for live artifacts collection
+- acquire the disk, or collect live artifacts from an agent (Velociraptor, GRR, ...)
 - extract and parse the artifacts
 - assemble them in a uniform structure in json